PaulStoffregen/WS2812Capture/readme.md

 * `myleds.numBits()`

-    Return the number of pixels actually received.
-This function is essentially the same as numPixels(), but can indicate whether extra unnecessary bits were transmitted after those needed by the last LED.
+    Return the number of data bits actually received.
+This function is essentially the same as numPixels() multiplied by 24 or 32, but it can indicate whether extra unnecessary bits were transmitted after those needed by the last LED.

 * `myleds.bitHighNanoseconds(index)`